cancom/python-hostingde/README.md

 }
 ```

-but is less verbose and more readable.
+which is less verbose and more readable.

 ### Error Handling

 If the request returns an error, the error is wrapped inside a `api.client.exceptions.APIException` with all
 details included.
-You can easily catch them and react to them accodringly.
+You can easily catch them and react to them accordingly.

 ## Current status